 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-FotoWare AS's score of 26 is higher than 52% of the industry.
+FotoWare AS's score of 26 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 FotoWare AS, headquartered in Norway, currently does not report specific carbon emissions data for the most recent year, as no emissions figures are available.
 The company is identified as a current subsidiary and does not inherit emissions data from a parent organization.
 Consequently, there are no documented reduction targets or climate pledges associated with FotoWare AS at this time.
 In the context of climate commitments, FotoWare AS has not outlined any specific initiatives or targets related to emissions reduction, such as those set by the Science Based Targets initiative (SBTi) or other industry standards.
 As a result, the company's current climate strategy remains unclear, and it appears to be in the early stages of establishing a formal approach to carbon management and sustainability.
 Overall, without specific emissions data or reduction commitments, FotoWare AS's climate impact and future initiatives remain to be defined.